 The Gothic Quarter’s narrow winding streets, shaded plazas, and striking architecture form some of the oldest parts of Barcelona.
-Set in the heart of the Old City, the quarter features on most walking, biking, and Segway tours, while its bars and restaurants are a popular draw for food tours.
+Set in the heart of the Old City, the quarter features mostly walking, biking, and Segway tours, while it’s bars and restaurants are a popular draw for food tours.
 Explorers will find gems tucked away in the Gothic Quarter’s nooks and crannies, and the area’s proximity to Barcelona’s La Rambla pedestrian street adds to its popularity among a young, nightlife-loving crowd.

 This food tour offers flexibility with a daytime or evening option, plus hearty tastings at three Old City and Gothic Quarter tapas bars that amount to a full meal.